How Much Is Homeowners Insurance?

 In a single word, yes.
 First, if you have a mortgage, your lender will most likely require that you carry homeowners insurance.
 In fact, they’ll probably require that you pay extra toward your homeowners insurance with each monthly mortgage payment and let them pay the insurer, to make sure that the coverage doesn’t lapse and is sufficient to protect their investment.
 From your end, that’s one less bill to pay, but it also means that it’s easy to forget to review your coverage periodically, which is important.

 Even if you don’t have a mortgage, a home and yard that are uninsured are like an invitation to bankruptcy and financial ruin.
 It’s great to have an emergency fund for unexpected repairs and upkeep, but most people do not have the resources to pay out of pocket for a home that is completely destroyed by fire or collapse—especially when you consider the cost of the planning, permits, teardown and haul away of the former home, materials, furnishings, and all of the personal property that was lost, along with the cost to live somewhere else for months while the rebuild is completed.
 For many people, their home is their security against financial disaster.
 A home equity line of credit is a great safeguard, but when the home itself is lost, that’s no longer an option.
 Homeowners insurance is a fundamental, unambiguous need if you own a home.
+Consider one of the best homeowners insurance companies like Lemonade or Allstate to cover one of your biggest assets.

 How to Save Money on Homeowners Insurance